-The cross and Nagel are both hand-ground - the cross has light filework at the ends of the arms, while the wide N5d Nagel is heavily fullered and scalloped.
+The cross and Nagel are both hand-ground.
+The former has a delicate filework at the ends of the arms, while the wide N5d Nagel is heavily fullered and scalloped.
 The cross is slid down along the blade.

 The tang is both narrower and shorter than the grip itself.
-The grip is made from beech and is affixed by wooden pegs as we see on some originals.
-It's wrapped in fine vegetable-tanned goat leather in the end, and it's dyed black.
+The grip is made from beech and is affixed by wooden pegs as seen some originals.
+It's wrapped in fine vegetable-tanned goat leather in the end, and dyed black.